 - In the leg, the nerve is lateral to the artery in the beginning, and after that it crosses posterior to the artery from the medial to lateral side and after that runs along the lateral side of the artery.

 - It ends deep to the flexor retinaculum by breaking up into medial and lateral plantar nerves.

 1. Muscular branches: They provide gastrocnemius (both heads), soleus, plantaris, and popliteus.

 All the muscular branches of the tibial nerve originate from its lateral side with the exception of the nerve to medial head of gastrocnemius, which originates from its medial side.
 For that reason, lateral side of the tibial nerve is named dangerous side and medial side as the safe side.

-The nerve to popliteus crosses superficially to the popliteal artery, runs downward and laterally, and after that winds around the lower border of popliteus, which it provides from its deep surface.
-Along with the popliteus, it also provides a number of other structures.
+The nerve to popliteus crosses superficially to the popliteal artery, runs downward and laterally, and after that winds around the lower border of popliteus, which it supplies from its deep surface.
+Along with the popliteus, it also supplies a number of other structures.
 Structures provided by the nerve popliteus are: